wobblybrian/xyz/content/_index.md

 ## What is this website for?

 This is just a simple web presence featuring a [blog](/blog) and homepage.
-I plan to use this website as a playground to experiment with CSS away from my personal website.
+I plan to use this website as a playground to experiment with CSS away from my personal website. :D